 How to descale a kettle

-Noticed a build up of limescale in the base of your kettle?
-We tested three easy methods to help you get your kettle sparkling again.
+Noticed a build-up of limescale in the base of your kettle?
+We tested two easy methods to help you get your kettle sparkling again.

-In a bid to help people buy less and understand how to care for their appliances properly, we’ve put together this handy guide to help you descale a kettle.
-We tried out three methods: bicarbonate of soda and water, distilled white vinegar and water, and an eco-proprietary kettle descaler.
+The good news is, treating it is very simple.
+So, in a bid to help people buy less and understand how to care for their kitchen appliances properly, we’ve put together this handy guide to help you descale your kettle.
+We tried out two methods: distilled white vinegar and water, and an eco-proprietary kettle descaler.

 Jump to section: